northamerican/la-well-pietonne/src/pages/questions-reponses/QATextEn.md

   </figcaption>
 </figure>

-In our opinion, the only thing worse than walking in the cold on Wellington is walking in the cold on Wellington on its narrow slushy sidewalks with cars rolling by.

 ## How will snow be plowed?

 Most pedestrian streets do not physically prevent vehicles from entering, they just don't allow them.
 Snow can be plowed with existing street and sidewalk plowing equipment.